egaumer/torah/exodus/yitro.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Question 1** </span><br/><br/>There are two types of covenants: unconditional and conditional.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Question 1** </span><br/><br/>There are two types of covenants: unconditional and conditional.
 The covenant that God made with Abraham , Isaac and Jacob was unconditional.
 It had no conditions.
 God said, “I am going to give you and your descendants the land, the land of Israel, the land of Canaan as an everlasting possession.”
 That’s unconditional.
 However, the Mosaic covenant is a conditional covenant.
 The land they are to occupy is unconditional.
 Their tenure in the land and God’s blessing them in the land is conditional.
 So, what do you think will happen if God puts them into The Promised Land and they don’t obey God?

 &nbsp;